 - Those courses that involve more than one faculty unit, such as existing IDSP courses (e.g., IDSP 290: Drama into Film which involves COMS, ENGL, and THEA), but which have contents particularly relevant to the participating faculties;

-- Those courses that transcend the existing conceptual framework of departments, such as UNIV designated courses, which have contents of general rather than discipline-specific interest (and at the college level, examples could include IVPA 100H: Aesthetic Resources of Northern Illinois);
+- Those courses that transcend the existing conceptual framework of departments, such as UNIV designated courses, which have contents of general rather than discipline-specific interest ;

-- Those courses that might be developed as a consequence of the emergence of areas of interest to the institution, such as Ecological Studies or Women's Studies, and which reflect a special interest in that area (e.g., ILAS 432: Feminist Theory) and could develop into discipline-based courses.
+- Those courses that might be developed as a consequence of the emergence of areas of interest to the institution, such as Environmental Studies or Women's Studies, and which reflect a special interest in that area and could develop into discipline-based courses.

 For those courses in categories 1 and 2 above, the following conceptual framework and guidelines apply:

 - Courses which carry an initial designator of U:

 COLLEGES UNIVERSITY (courses of general interest to the entire college) UBUS,